tahaeghtesad/tahaeghtesad.github.io/_pages/about.md

 Taha Eghtesad joined the department of Information Sciences and Technology at the Pennsylvania State University in 2022.
 He received his M.S. degree from the University of Houston in 2022, and a B.S. degree from Shahid Beheshti University, Tehran, Iran in Computer Engineering with a minor in Software Engineering.
 He is interested to explore the applications of artificial intelligence, machine learning, reinforcement learning and game theory on computer security, and cyber-physical systems.

+I joined [Triconex](https://www.se.com/us/en/work/products/industrial-automation-control/triconex-safety-systems/) at Schneider Electric to add safety features using machine learning to cyber-physical system controllers.
+This opportunity allows me to deepen my expertise and contribute to innovative projects at the intersection of AI/ML and safety engineering.

 Interests
 ------
 * Reinforcement Learning